“And because you are sons, God has sent forth the Spirit of His Son into your hearts, crying out, ‘Abba, Father!'”

 And because you are sons,

+It is clear that the one condition for receiving the Spirit is “because you are sons,” No other requirement or condition is necessary.
 God gives us proof that we are His sons because we have the indwelling Holy Spirit crying out in our hearts.
 This is the evident reality of sonship.
-God does not give the Holy Spirit to those who are not sons because the proof of son-placing is the provision of the Holy Spirit.
-This is more than a theoretical making us “sons”–for God implants the very life of His Son into our hearts.
+God does not give the Holy Spirit to those not sons because the proof of son-placing is the provision of the Holy Spirit.
+This is more than a theoretical making us “sons”–for God implants the very Spirit of His Son into our hearts.

 God has sent forth the Spirit of His Son

-God the Father not only “sent His Son,” He also sent the “Spirit of His Son,” that is, the Holy Spirit.
+God the Father not only “sent His Son, but He also sent the “Spirit of His Son,” that is, the Holy Spirit.
 He is the third person of the Trinity.
-Thus the full Trinity works on our salvation.
+Thus, the full Trinity works on our salvation.
 The Holy Spirit is a gift of God to every believer because of sonship.
-No son or daughter of God lacks the Holy Spirit.
+No true son or daughter of God lacks the Holy Spirit.

-God “sent forth” His Son and then He “sent forth the Spirit of His Son.”
-The word “send” means to send officially.
+God “sent forth” His Son, and then He “sent forth the Spirit of His Son.”
+The same Greek word in both cases for “send” means to send officially.
 The Holy Spirit is the official representative of God to take the place of stewards and guardians of the law.

 into your hearts,

 God sends the Spirit “into your hearts.”
-The law could only affect and govern external relations but the Holy Spirit controls the internal nature of man.
+It is through the Spirit that Christ lives in our hearts (Eph 3:16-17).
+The law could only affect and govern external relations, but the Holy Spirit controls the internal nature of man.

-The Holy Spirit moves the Christian to cry out “Abba, Father.”
+The Holy Spirit moves the Christian to cry out, “Abba, Father.”
 “Abba” is an Aramaic word for “father,” a term of endearment.
+It does not convey the diminutive idea of “daddy.”
 The Christian could not make this cry without the Holy Spirit.
 This is evidence that the Spirit indwells us.
 We know subjectively that He indwells us because genuine sons and daughters cry out to their Father.

-God gives the Christian assurance of salvation by the presence of the Holy Spirit in his life.
+God assures the Christians of salvation by the presence of the Holy Spirit.

 The Holy Spirit is present within each believer’s heart to give evidence of our position in God’s family.

-When we become a child of God, God not only adopts you as a child of God but as a son.
+When we become a child of God, God not only adopts us as a child of God but as an adult son.
 Childhood speaks of our relationship with God; sonship speaks of our privileges as adults in the family of God.
 The bestowal of the Holy Spirit gives Christians confidence of our acceptance with God.
-God does not base our acceptance on what we are or do; but because of what Jesus is and did.
-We do no longer look upon God as a judge but as a Father.
-Our possession of the Holy demonstrates the Father-son relationship of God’s grace.
+God does not base our approval with Him on what we are or do but because of what Jesus is and did.
+We no longer look upon Him as a judge but as a Father.
+Our possession of the Holy Spirit demonstrates the Father-son relationship of God’s grace.

-Our right of prayer is not how long we pray.
+Our right to prayer is not how long we pray.
 It is not our sincerity.
 Nor does it depend upon anything in the believer’s life.
-Our right to pray is founded on what Jesus Christ did in the incarnation – He gave us equal status with Himself before God forever.
-He is perfectly acceptable to God so we are perfectly acceptable to God.
+Our right to pray is founded on what Jesus Christ did by His death on the cross – He gave us equal status with Himself before God forever.
+He is perfectly acceptable to God, so we are perfectly admissible to Him.

 “Let us therefore come boldly to the throne of grace, that we may obtain mercy and find grace to help in time of need” (Hebrews 4:16).